kyle-p-may/cs552-git-tutorial/README.md

 Now, you can follow the same workflow as before, but now instead of `master` for the branch, I would replace that with `kyle-dev` (e.g. `git pull origin kyle-dev`).

 In order to visualize branches and commit histories in general, try the command `git log --graph`.

+Furthermore, to list branches, you can run `git branch`.
+This is useful in order to see which branches you can switch to.

+Sometimes, your local repository will not track a branch that was created in another local repo.
+When trying to switch to this branch using `git checkout`.
+To fix this, use `git fetch` to synchronize your local repo with the remote repo.

 #### Merging branches
 In order to merge a branch, you should checkout the branch that you want to receive the changes (most of the time `master`).